meilongzhang/spkan/README.md

-# SPKAN - Sparse Kanvolutions (Sparse Convolutions with Kolmogorov-Arnold Network)
+# spkan - Sparse Convolutions with Kolmogorov-Arnold Network
-### Introducing Convolutional KAN Networks!
+### Introducing Sparse Convolutional KANs
 This project extends the idea of the innovative architecture of Kolmogorov-Arnold Networks (KAN) to sparse convolutions.

 ### Authors